Car insurance jargon buster

 Road Traffic Act (RTA)

-This Act governs all car insurance in the UK.
-It first came into force in 1930 to ensure funds were available to compensate the innocent victims of accidents.
-It was amended in 1972 to include passengers and again in 1988 to cover third party property.
+This act governs all car insurance in the UK.
+It first came into force in 1930 to make sure innocent victims of accidents weren’t left out of pocket.

 This covers drivers for normal day-to-day driving, such as driving to visit family and friends or shopping.